 So does Oxy accept that the same social and ecological disasters will take place in Samore if they and Shell start production?
 With all the logic of a massive corporation in California, Niehaus says that the U’wa need Oxy and oil.
 Without the development that the companies will bring, he claims, the U’wa are doomed: “Young people will continue to leave the area to seek opportunities elsewhere, and the communities will not be able to continue their traditional way of life.
 The simple fact is that U’wa society is changing as a result of complex socio-economic factors that have nothing to do with oil development.”
 A task force drawn from members of four different government departments has now been established and Oxy has employed Harvard University to do a mediation study.
 But the team spent just three days in Colombia talking mainly to the government, Oxy, and the few pro-oil U’wa, and spent less than half an hour with Berichá, the U’wa’s representative, and a Colombian umbrella group for indigenous peoples.
 [ONIC]

 That was how John Vidal described Terry Freitas in his obituary in The Guardian / 10 March 1999.
 Terry had travelled back to the territory, and took with him Lahe’ena’e Gay, a Native Hawaiian cultural leader, and Ingrid Washinowatok, an indigenous rights leader from the Menominee nation.
 It was a journey that Terry and I had spoken of via telephone in December of 1998, and the plan was for me to travel with them.

-On the 25th February the three were taken hostage by FARC guerrilla militias as they were leaving U’wa territory.
-The three were shot dead, and their bodies discovered on the 5th March, in a cow pasture on the other side of the frontier with Venezuela.
+On the 25th February they were taken hostage by FARC guerrilla militias as they were leaving U’wa territory.
+On the 5th of March their bullet riddled bodies were discovered in a cow pasture in Acre, Venezuela.